-Among the varieties and hybrids are Ambassador, Aristocrat, Black Beauty, Blacknini, Classic, Eight Ball, Elite, Gold Rush, Greenbay, Mexican Globe, Payload, Seneca, Spineless Beauty, and Tigress.
+Among the varieties and hybrids are Ambassador, Aristocrat, Black Beauty, Blacknini, Caserta, Classic, Cocozelle, Eight Ball, Elite, Gold Rush, Greenbay, Mexican Globe, Payload, Seneca, Spineless Beauty, and Tigress.

 Pests & Diseases

-Cucumber beetles will attack seedlings, vines, and growing gourds, while the aptly named squash bugs damage vines and attack maturing fruit.
+Cucumber beetles will attack seedlings, vines, and gourds, while squash bugs damage vines and attack maturing fruit.

 Storage & Packaging

-Since harvested when immature, zucchini is not ideal for lengthy storage.
-This summer squash will lose moisture and deteriorate quickly, but can be stored for a few days from 41 to 50°F with high humidity.
-Zucchini does not ripen after harvest and can be mildly sensitive to ethylene-producing fruits and vegetables.
+Harvested immature, zucchini is not ideal for lengthy storage, but can be stored for a few days from 41 to 50°F with high humidity.
+It does not ripen after harvest and can be mildly sensitive to ethylene.

 References: North Carolina Cooperative Extension, University of Arizona Cooperative Extension, UC Davis Postharvest Technology Center, University of Florida/IFAS Extension, University of Georgia, University of Illinois Extension, USDA.